Stylback/home-server/README.md

 cd /srv/lidarr && sudo docker compose up -d
 ```

-Now visit lidarr's web-ui at `[local ip]:8686`.

-Make a Proxy Host entry for radarr in NGINX.
+Now visit lidarr's web-ui at `[local ip]:8686` and configure it.
+Finish up by creating a Proxy Host entry in NGINX, adding the app to Homarr and integrating the app in prowlarr.

-Add app to Prowlarr.

-Add app to Homarr.

 ### Part 5: Request media with Jellyseerr